Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 >>
 ### Stopping a Quantum Notebook

 You can stop your Quantum Notebook at any time to release its compute resources.
 This will release its compute resources but will keep your Notebook data and installed libraries.
 Therefore, you will not incur any further charges for compute unless you restart the Notebook.
-However, attached storage will be billed at the price of OVHcloud Object Storage.
-Consult the [Quantum notebooks Billing documentation](/pages/public_cloud/quantum_computing/notebook_guide_billing_concept) for more information.
+However, attached storage will be billed at the price of OVHcloud Object Storage (consult the [Quantum Notebooks Billing documentation](/pages/public_cloud/quantum_computing/notebook_guide_billing_concept) for more information).
 To do so, follow these steps:

 > [!tabs]
 > **Using the Control Panel (UI)**
 >>
->> Go to the Quantum notebooks board and click on the `...`{.action} button next to the Notebook you want to stop.
+>> Go to the Quantum Notebooks board and click on the `...`{.action} button next to the Notebook you want to stop.
->> Click the `Stop` button to stop the Notebook.
-Or, on the notebook board, you can click on the `red button` on the top of the page.
+>> Click the `Stop`{.action} button to stop the Notebook.
+Or, on the notebook board, you can click on the `red button`{.action} at the top of the page.
 >>
 >> ![Stop a Notebook Control Panel manager](images/stopping-a-notebook-using-UI.png){.thumbnail}
 >>